 Written by The Heloni Team | Sept.
 16, 2020

-If the Acropolis, the Museums, and the walking tours no longer float your boat, here is an out of the ordinary itinerary where you can experience something truly special and truly Greek.
-We have listed 10 things which we think offer interesting and local experiences, some are unusual, some are hotspots, some are special in their own sense, but we are hoping each of these will create an unforgettable memory for you to take back home.
+If the Acropolis, the Museums, and the walking tours no longer float your boat, here is an out-of-the-ordinary itinerary where you can experience something truly special and truly Greek.
+We have listed 10 things that we think offer interesting and local experiences, some are unusual, some are hotspots, some are special in their own sense, but we are hoping each of these will create an unforgettable memory for you to take back home.

 If you are seeking a green oasis,

 Julia and Alexander N. Diomedes Botanical Gardens, just 8k from the center of Athens is an ideal spot to let the 18.6-hectare of the natural landscape take over you.
 The gardens house 500 plant species and more than 2,500 plants from all around the world.
 They are organized by categories such as ornamental, medicinal, aromatic, and historic.
 Here you will be able to enjoy the sounds, sights, and smells of nature under the blooming pergolas while enjoying a picnic (you will have to pack that).
 You can also take an official tour of the gardens where you will be able to get all the background information.
 The best way to get there via Public Transport is with Metro line 3 to Aghia Marina and then one of the buses A16, 866, or 811 and get off at Diomideios bus stop.
 The stop is right by the entrance.